-The programme includes a seven months part-time study.
-One day or two evenings per week, October to December.
-A few lectures will be held in the spring term to support students with the work-based project.
+Two evenings per week in the Spring term, January to March.
+Several lectures will be held in the Summer term to support students with the work-based project.

 - Our Department of Computer Science and Information Systems is one of the longest established in the world - we celebrated our sixtieth anniversary in 2017.
 Our research dates back to the late 1940s, when one of the first electronic computers was developed at Birkbeck by Dr Andrew Booth.
 We now house the Computational Intelligence Research Group and the Information Management and Web Technologies Research Group, both of which collaborate with other research groups and with industry, in the UK and abroad, and undertake interdisciplinary research in the life, natural and social sciences, and the humanities.

 - We provide a stimulating teaching and research environment, with academic specialists in all fields, including information and knowledge management, web and pervasive technologies, computational intelligence, and information systems development, among others.